johnbayko/hicp/docs/python_hicp.rst

   Any long term operation is handled in a separate thread, allowing any other events to be handled meanwhile.
 Can be omitted if not needed.

+  The process stage does not interact with the client at all, so there is no ``hicp`` parameter.

 Update
   Update the user agent display with the results of the event processing, if there are any.
 This is normally where windows would be opened or closed,